What is the Truth In Lending Act?

 The CARD Act also protects consumers with less than perfect credit by restricting the amount of credit card fees that can be charged for low-balance cards.
 Specifically, it bans companies from charging fees that exceed 25% of your credit card limits.

-Finally, the CARD ACT moves to protect young people from being targeted by credit card companies.
+Finally, the CARD ACT moves to protect young people from aggressive marketing practices.
 It prohibits them from giving away items like pizza or t-shirts at college-sponsored events if they sign up for credit cards.